Skip to content

 Url String Provide a URL if more information is necessary for participants to access www.bbcnews.com/ransomware-attack-xyzbank

-Open in a New Tab Boolean If a URL was provided, select this option if desired to open the URL in a new tab True
+Open in a New Tab Boolean Use this option to open the URL in a new tab True

-After adding these data fields, these should be mapped to their appropriate Gallery field.
-This can be done by selecting an option from the Gallery Article Parameter dropdown when adding/editing a data field.
+After adding data fields, map each one to the appropriate Gallery field by selecting an option from the Gallery Article Parameter dropdown when adding or editing the field.

-On this tab, Gallery Cards can be added to be pushed from Blueprint.
-These are the different cards presented in the Gallery Wall and where different articles related to that card can be found.
+On this tab, the MSEL owner can add Gallery Cards to push from Blueprint.
+These are the different cards in the Gallery Wall.
+You can also find articles related to that card here.

 Blueprint Gallery Cards OE